 Gateway to the West, Calgary is known for oil, as a launching point for the Rocky Mountains, and of course for its cowboys.
 Although it’s not a top destination for most world travelers, many in the West descend on it for the Calgary Stampede in the summer and skiing season in the winter.
-If the thought of a chilly Canadian winter isn’t your ideal holiday, the summer has many great events to enjoy and places to explore.
+If the thought of a chilly Canadian winter isn’t your ideal holiday, the summer has many great events and activities to enjoy and places to explore.

 The Calgary Stampede

-Calgary is known for its cowboy culture, so it only fits that the biggest rodeo in Canada (and possibly North America) takes place here.
+Calgary is known for its cowboy culture, so it only fits that the most prominent rodeo in Canada (and possibly North America) takes place here.
 The Calgary Stampede is ten days packed full of rodeos, carnival rides, farm animal and equipment exhibitions, and more.
 The city gets into the spirit with street parties, parades, and pancake breakfasts, and everyone dresses in cowboy hats and jeans.
-A quick piece of traveler’s advice – if you want to see any of the rodeos book your tickets well in advance as they sell out quick!
+A quick piece of traveler’s advice – if you want to see any of the rodeos book your tickets well in advance as they sell out fast!

 Prince’s Island Park